- 51% of fans getting sports content on Facebook

 How Social Media Impacts Sports Organizations

 Another notable effect of social media is the avenue for sports organizations to share information with fans directly and make them feel a part of the league experience.
-Most people’s time spent online involves scrolling to find something that interests them.
+Especially casual fans – those fans that don’t tune into many broadcasts, and might not follow teams or players.
+Most people’s time spent online involves scrolling to find something that interests them, and social media is a great way to remind them about the sport, the team, or the league.

-However, being active on social is a great way for sports organizations to build relationships with the public.
+Being active on social media is a great way for sports organizations to build relationships with the public.

 Many sports teams have social media accounts to promote events or activities and engage people with sports content.
 These organizations use social media platforms to announce upcoming games, share lineups for a new game, or even highlight a player’s performance.